MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.Version.md

 # PivotCache.Version property (Excel)

 Returns the version of Microsoft Excel in which the PivotCache was created.
-Read-only.
+Read-only **[XlPivotTableVersionList](excel.xlpivottableversionlist.md)**.

 ## Syntax